mid-lab-kaist/mid-lab-kaist.github.io/projects/i_eng/index.md

 ![](<img/children_learning.png>)

-I-Eng will be shown off at UbiComp 2015 in Osaka, Japan.
+I-Eng was shown off at UbiComp 2015 in Osaka, Japan.